obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 ## Change Log

+- 2014-08-25 Re-read and found all sorts of terrible wording and bad grammar.
+Added some product links, with more to come later.
 - 2014-08-19 Initial published revision.
 Need to add Amazon links for the various tools and consumables.
 - 2014-07-27 Draft layout